 Remember to bring these notes

 What notes you bring to the meeting depends to a large extent on whether or not you are already involved in litigation.
-There are more considerations if you are than if not.
+If yes, please bring: claim and defence; witness statements; photographic evidence; professional reports; any other document you might wish to refer to during the mediation meeting; a one page index of all those documents.

-If you are, you will need to have a word with your solicitor so that you are up-to-date in your mind on the detail.
-Even if your solicitor is coming to the meeting with you it is still a good idea to make sure you are absolutely up-to-date on the state of the litigation and exactly what the judge said should be discussed at mediation – it is not always the entire dispute in the round.
+If you are involved in litigation, you will need to have a word with your solicitor so that you are up-to-date in your mind on the detail.
+Even if your solicitor is coming to the meeting with you it is still a good idea to make sure you are absolutely up-to-date on the state of the litigation and exactly what the judge said should be discussed at mediation.

-Here are some of the points you might consider:
+Here are some other points you might consider:

 - What exactly are you claiming or defending in money terms?
 What are the upper and lower limits that could be awarded in court?

-- What are the tax implications of different possible settlements through mediation
+- What are the tax implications of different possible money settlements?

 - For your eyes only, bring a list of what you think are the strengths and weaknesses of your case and of the case of your conflict party.